 Zucchini are best quality in the height of summer and make for simple and fast grilled sides or salads.
 Bakers also love zucchini because it lends moisture and texture to baked goods when grated and stirred into batter for quick breads, muffins and cakes.

-Grill it up and serve with your favorite grilled meat, such as such as Hillshire Farm® Smoked Sausage.
+Grill it up and serve with your favorite grilled meat.
 Make zucchini noodles and toss with your favorite pasta sauce.
 Roast or sauté it in olive oil, or steam it for an easy veggie side.
 Here we show you how to cook zucchini in a variety of delicious ways, perfectly every time.

 Related: Healthy Zucchini Bread Recipes